mosaic-jasondebolt/phoenix/Phoenix/README.md

 ## What is Phoenix
 Phoenix is a platform for launching highly available, multi-environment, <a href="https://12factor.net/">Twelve Factor App</a> microservice projects on AWS with advanced support for CI/CD automation.
+It was created by Jason DeBolt in, a Senior DevOps Engineer at Mosaic, in late mid to late 2019.

 A Phoenix project ships with multi-environment VPC configuration, complex CI/CD pipeline infrastructure, GitHub webhook integration, central storage and propagation of project parameters/variables, and multiple developer specific clouds environments.